schl3ck/OPPlugin-advanced-free-block-mode/readme.md

 * Maybe render a point on the screen showing the current pivot point in the map.
 Couldn't get that to work properly yet

 # Changelog
+## v1.1.1 - 2021-
+Draw point on screen when fixing camera to pivot position

 ## v1.1 - 2021-08-01
 Add adbility to move the pivot point for rotations